-PARENT AND CARER
+- PARENT AND CARER

 NEWSLETTER

 ••• NOVEMBER/DECEMBER 2024 •••

+WELCOME

+Welcome to the first newsletter of 2025!

+As we step into a new year, we're excited to reflect on the incredible achievements from the end of last term and look ahead to the opportunities that await.

-WELCOME Welcome to the final newsletter of 2024!
-As we wrap up the term, we're excited to share some of the fantastic activities our students have been involved in.
-Highlights include the CEFAS careers event, where students gained valuable insight into the important work done by CEFAS.
+Highlights from the end of the year include the CEFAS careers event, where students gained valuable insight into the important work done by CEFAS.
 Our Criminology students had the chance to conduct a bloodstain analysis, where they learned how to determine what happened at a crime scene based on blood patterns.

 We also had local MP Jess Asato visit our Politics students for an engaging talk and Q&A session, offering real-world perspectives on political life.

-It's been an inspiring and eventful term, and we are proud of everything our students have achieved.
-We hope you enjoy reading about these achievements, and we look forward to seeing everyone back in January, ready for more exciting opportunities and accomplishments.
-Wishing you all a happy and restful festive season!
+We had an inspiring and eventful term, and we are proud of everything our students have achieved.

+We hope you enjoy reading about these achievements, and we look forward to seeing what 2025 brings!

 SCOMING UP IN THIS MONTH'S ISSUE: &

+CEFAS Careers Event .2

+Criminology Bloodstain Analysis .3

+MP Visit 4

+Remembrance Day Parade 4

+Media Workshop .5